joshcoody/rpu-validator/README.md

 First you need to register for an API key / User ID [here](https://www.usps.com/business/web-tools-apis/welcome.htm).

-Once you have your User ID, you need to instantiate the Validator via the following:
+Once you have your User ID, you can begin using the validator like so:

 ```javascript
 validate.address("YOUR USER ID HERE", {